-The exception to this answer relates to voting on any Article, such as a bond issue, where State law requires that voting on the Article has to be by written ballot with the ballot box kept open for an hour.
-Therefore, on such a warrant article, a voter could watch the meeting from home, and then drive to the High School, check-in and vote during the one-hour period that the ballot boxes are required to be open.
-To accommodate voters who may be uncomfortable entering a meeting room, a Supervisor, an Assistant Moderator and a ballot box will be available in the High School lobby so that voters may cast a ballot on such article without entering a meeting room.
+The exception to this answer relates to voting on Article 3 on the Town warrant relative to the adoption of the SB2 form of government.
+By statute, voting on Article 3 has to be by written ballot with the ballot box kept open for an hour.
+Therefore, a voter could watch the meeting from home, and then drive to the High School, check-in and vote during the one-hour period that the ballot boxes are required to be open.
+To accommodate voters who may be uncomfortable entering a meeting room, a Supervisor, an Assistant Moderator and a ballot box will be available in the High School lobby so that voters may cast a ballot on this article without entering a meeting room.

-8. In 2020, I did not want to go into the polling place to vote, but I was able to drop off my completed absentee ballot with someone outside.
+8. Last Fall, I did not want to go into the polling place to vote, but I was able to drop off my completed absentee ballot.
 Can I still do that?

-No. The statute that permitted voters to drop off their own absentee ballots at the polling place on polling day during calendar year 2020 was repealed.
-However, existing law still permits an agent to drop off an absentee ballot for a voter, so long as statutory requirements are followed.
+No. The statute that permitted voters to drop off their own absentee ballots at the polling place on polling day was repealed after the November election.
+However, the statute that permits an agent to drop off an absentee ballot for a voter still applies.

-9. In 2020, I was able to register to vote from my car on polling day.
+9. Last Fall, I was able to register to vote from my car on polling day.
 Can I still do that?

-No. The statute that permitted drive-up voter registration during calendar year 2020 was repealed.
+No. The statute that permitted drive-up voter registration was repealed.